-To Australia, Qatar only fly their A380 to Sydney and Perth for now.
-You’ll find there is regular redemption availability in First Class, although less often in Business – so if you have enough points (at least 144,000 Qantas Points one-way but will jump to 170,800 Points from 18 September 2019) it makes a great use of your Qantas Frequent Flyer balance.
+To Australia, Qatar flies their A380 to Sydney, Melbourne and Perth.
+You’ll find there is regular redemption availability in First Class, although less often in Business – so if you have enough points (at least 152,000 Qantas Points one-way but will jump to 170,800 Points from 18 September 2019) it makes a great use of your Qantas Frequent Flyer balance.

 This is my take on what to expect from First Class with Qatar Airways, as well as a look at which points you can use for this same experience.

 Qatar Airways’ A380 Fleet & Routes

 First Class with Qatar Airways is featured only on the Airbus A380, which currently serves the following destinations:

 How to redeem points for Qatar Airways A380 First Class